 High Quality Roofing Materials Denver

-Shingles are the most commonly selected solution at Mountain State Roofing.
+Shingles are the most commonly selected solution we install for homeowners.
 They are beautiful, and come in a variety of materials, finishes and colors.
 They are applied through a methodical, tedious process of planned patterns that provide structural integrity to roof and the property.
 This proven process is the same, whether it is a first home with asphalt shingles, or an upscale home, industrial or commercial property with more prestigious covering.
-Roofing shingles can be made from slate, wood shake, flagstone, fiber cement, clay, metal, plastic, rubber or a composite product made up of a perfect blend of some or all of these materials.
+Shingles can be made from slate, wood shake, flagstone, fiber cement, clay, metal, plastic, rubber or a composite product made up of a perfect blend of some or all of these materials.

 Asphalt Shingles –

-Most property owners today choose asphalt shingles as it is the most readily available, strong, dependable and affordable of all roofing and re-roofing projects.
+Most property owners today choose asphalt shingles as it is the most readily available, strong, dependable and affordable of all projects.
 Roofs made of asphalt composites, are by far, the least costly to manufacturer.
 As technology advances, so does the durability, and the options that are available.
 In fact, there have never been a wider variety of colors and designs available than there is now.
 We are able to match or improve the look of your existing roof to match your style of architecture.
 New hail resistant options have proven to be a good investment, as well as providing home insurance premium savings.
-Ask your roofing consultant at Mountain State Roofing to show you all the exciting new options available in asphalt roofing solutions.
+Ask your Mountain State consultant to show you all the exciting new options available in asphalt solutions.

 Slate Shingles –